MicrosoftDocs/winrt-api/windows.devices.haptics/simplehapticscontroller_sendhapticfeedbackforplaycount_378377622.md

 # Windows.Devices.Haptics.SimpleHapticsController.SendHapticFeedbackForPlayCount

 ## -description
+Start haptic feedback by the input device and repeat for the specified number of times.

 ## -parameters

 ### -param feedback
+The type of haptic feedback.

 ### -param intensity
+The relative strength of the haptic feedback as a percentage of the capability of the input device.
+- 0 disables haptic feedback
+- 100 is maximum strength

 ### -param playCount
+The number of times to repeat the haptic feedback.

 ### -param replayPauseInterval
+The time period between feedback cycles, expressed in 100-nanosecond units.

 ## -remarks